 Action is fundamental to our beliefs; if we say it, we must follow with action

-‘In Word and in Truth’.
+‘In Word and in Deed’.
 Every school aims to develop and nurture a positive environment.
 At St. John’s College, our culture is centred on the life of Jesus Christ and the example he set for us all.
 Our aim is to provide a high quality education for young men, grounded in Gospel values within our Catholic and Marist tradition.
 Founded in 1941 by the Marist Fathers, we strive to teach these values, while immersing our young men in an experience of living in a Catholic community.

 We have a full school Mass every term, a combined Colleges Mass and a Combined College Leaders Mass in Napier and Hastings churches, weekly lunchtime Masses, liturgies and retreats, regular Benediction, a strong Religious Education programme and our students are encouraged to participate in the life of their local parishes.